 In November 2020, Spanberger led a bipartisan effort to secure the 340B Drug Pricing Program against changes that would lead to significant increases in prescription medication costs.

-After the 2020 elections, Abigail Spanberger criticized Democratic messaging, arguing that progressive slogans such as "defund the police" and "socialism" had hurt candidates in swing districts and nearly cost her reelection.
+After the 2020 elections, Spanberger criticized Democratic messaging, arguing that progressive slogans such as "defund the police" and "socialism" had hurt candidates in swing districts.

-In 2020, during a meeting with then-Governor of Virginia Ralph Northam, Northam suggested she should run for governor someday.
+In 2020, then-Governor of Virginia Ralph Northam suggested that Spanberger should run for governor someday.

-On January 6, 2021, during her 2025 campaign for governor, a photograph of Spanberger wearing an emergency escape hood inside the Capitol was circulated online by critics, who misrepresented it as COVID-19 protective gear and mocked her.
+During her 2025 campaign for governor of Virginia, a January 6, 2021, photograph of Spanberger wearing an emergency escape hood inside the Capitol was circulated online by critics, who misrepresented it as COVID-19 protective gear and mocked her.
+The hoods, which protect against smoke and chemical irritants, were distributed to members of Congress by Capitol Police during the attack on the Capitol.

-In 2022, Abigail Spanberger was re-elected to the U.S. House of Representatives before deciding to run for governor.
+In 2022, Abigail Spanberger was reelected to the U.S. House of Representatives.

 In 2022, Spanberger voted in favor of the Respect for Marriage Act.